-This three-story building occupies a nineteen-foot wide midblock lot on the south side of Canal Street between Greenwich Street and Washington Street.
-It is three bays wide with a facade laid up in Flemish bond brickwork, which has been painted, and rests on a brownstone base.
-The sloping attic roof is covered with rolled asphalt and punctuated by two hatchways.
-A small chimney is placed near the ridge line of the roof at the east and a larger chimney (which has been cut down from its original height) is placed at the west along the line of the party wall that No. 506 Canal shares with No. 508 Canal.
+This three-story building occupies a nineteenfoot wide midblock lot on the south side of Canal Street between Greenwich Street and Washington Street.
+It is three bays wide with a facade laid up in Flemish bond brickwork, which has been painted.
+The sloping attic roof is covered with asphalt shingles and is punctuated by two hatchways placed near the ridgeline of the roof.
+(Historic photos show one centered hatchway placed closer to the front of the roof slope.)
+A large chimney (which has been cut down from its original height) is placed at the west along the line of the party wall that No. 508 Canal shares with No. 506 Canal.
+The stepped brick party wall which No. 508 once shared with No. 510 Canal Street (demolished in the 1930s)12 rises above the roof slope at the west.
+The western elevation of this wall is almost completely visible and is pierced by several window openings at the attic level.